FlyingFathead/whisper-transcriber-telegram-bot/README.md

 # whisper-transcriber-telegram-bot

 A local Whisper AI transcriber bot for Telegram, utilizing GPU or CPU for processing.

-Written for Python 3.10+.
+Runs on Python 3.10+.

 ## About